Bufflehead: Description

 The bufflehead ranges from 32–40 cm long and weighs 270–550 g, with the drakes larger than the females.
 Averaging 35.5 cm and 370 g, it rivals the green-winged teal as the smallest American duck.
 The bufflehead has a wingspan of 21.6 in (55 cm).

 Adult males are striking black and white, with iridescent green and purple heads and a large white patch behind the eye.
 Females are grey-toned with a smaller white patch behind the eye and a light underside.

 Distribution and habitat

 They are migratory and most of them winter in protected coastal waters, or open inland waters, on the east and west coasts of North America and the southern United States.
 They can also be observed wintering on the Great Lakes.
-The bufflehead is an extremely rare vagrant to western Europe.
+The bufflehead is an extremely rare vagrant to western Europe and an occasional vagrant to the Caribbean with records from Cuba, the Bahamas, Jamaica, Puerto Rico, United States Virgin Islands, Saint Martin, and Curaçao.
 Their breeding habitat is wooded lakes and ponds in Alaska and Canada, almost entirely included in the boreal forest or taiga habitat.
-From 1966 – 2015, the bufflehead experienced a >1.5% yearly population increase throughout its breeding range.
+From 1966 to 2015, the bufflehead experienced a >1.5% yearly population increase throughout its breeding range.